By: Andrew Forrest - November 2023

 Built-in the watch is a heart rate monitor, compass, alarms, thermometer, over 30 activity profiles, pedometer, altimeter, sleep monitor, customisable watch faces, safety and tracking features, activity tracking, navigation, smartphone notifications, contactless payments and many training features, to name but a few.

 Garmin appreciates that not everyone is the same size, so it offers three screen sizes for different-sized wrists: the Fenix 7S Pro (42mm), Fenix 7 Pro (47mm) and the Fenix 7X Pro (51mm).
 The Garmin Fenix 7 Pro is available in a standard edition and a Sapphire edition, which is more durable and lighter due to the sapphire glass and titanium case.
 Watch bands come in various colours and materials.
-If you can justify the price and need a fantastic-looking sports watch with all the features, look no further.
+If you can justify the price and need a fantastic-looking sports watch with all the features, look no further for a great luxury present for the walker or hiker in your life.

 If you plan to venture into remote areas or embark on prolonged trips where lugging around large quantities of water isn't feasible, water purifiers or purification tablets can be a lifesaver.
 They can make water from streams or rivers safe to drink.